Mammad900/mammad900/README.md

 - **[Auto AutoRun](https://github.com/Mammad900/Auto-AutoRun)**: An autorun to use in installation disks
 - **File-manipulator**: Multimedia file conversion and editing library in TypeScript, not published yet
 #### Web apps
-- **Util**: Contains some utilities for my personal use.
+- **[Util](https://github.com/Mammad900/util-app)**: Contains some utilities for my personal use.
 Includes a mathjs calculator and dots&boxes game.
-- **Pong**: The classic pong game remade in JS with new mechanics, started as a project by @amir-kht that I forked and continued myself
+- **[Pong](https://github.com/Mammad900/pong)**: The classic pong game remade in JS with new mechanics, started as a project by @amir-kht that I forked and continued myself
-- **Bouncing DVD Logo**: The websites I tried sucked so I made my own
+- **[Bouncing DVD Logo](https://github.com/Mammad900/bouncing-dvd-logo)**: The websites I tried sucked so I made my own
 - **Goatman**: Performance demo for rendering thousands of moving text objects, with the content "goatman".
-Also started by @amir-kht and forked by me
+Also started by @amir-kht and forked by me.
+The code can be found in the Bouncing DVD Logo repo.

 ### In progress
 - **[Home_modules](https://github.com/Home-modules)** (smart home platform)